Learning

 countertop vending machine.jpg

 A small vending machine like this can cost anywhere from a few hundred dollars to $2,000, depending on whether you buy it new or used.
+Basic mechanical models start around $200-400, while electronic units with digital displays and cashless payment options run $800-2,000.
+When evaluating countertop machines, consider the payment system—modern cashless options significantly increase sales compared to coin-only models.

-2. Typical Snack Vending Machine
+2. Typical Snack Vending Machinesnack vending machine.gif

 Soda/Snack Combination Machines